lunatech-labs/lunatech-timekeeper/frontend/README.md

 # Cypress

-Cypress is a very powerful end-to-end test system.
+[Cypress](https://www.cypress.io/) is an end-to-end test framework

 We use Cypress for non-regression testing of the user interface.
 We also use [db-migrate](https://db-migrate.readthedocs.io/en/latest/) to clean-up and reset the local database to a well know configuration before each test.

-## How can I launch the tests?
+## How can I install Cypress?

 First, check that the latest node packages are installed

+    cd frontend
     yarn install

+# How can I execute Cypress tests suite?

+## Pre-requisites

+- Quarkus backend is started
+- the Frontend application is up and running
+- user "Alice" exists and is configured on Keycloak

+All tests run with a set of demo users.
+As a prerequisite, the following user should be created on your local Keycloak server :

+Username : alice
+Password : alice
+Roles    : user, admin

+Attributes : create an `organization` key with a value set to `lunatech.fr`

-Then, execute the cypress command :
+## How can I execute the tests?

+You can execute all tests from the `frontend` sub-folder

+    cd frontend
     yarn cypress

+All tests are available under frontend/cypress/integration sub folder.

 ## How can I write a test?

 Check [cypress/integration](./cypress/integration) sub folder